 Loan | No | Yes |

-Now let’s try to answer the most important question – “Which is the most efficient way of tax savings?
-ELSS or PPF?
+Now let’s try to answer the most crucial question – Which is the best way to save taxes?
+An ELSS Mutual Fund or a PPF Account?

-In a PPF Account, your investments get locked up for 15 Years and only in certain situations you are allowed to partially withdraw your money or avail a loan against your PPF Account.
+In a PPF Account, your investments get locked up for 15 Years and only in certain situations you are allowed to partially withdraw your money or avail loan against your PPF Account.

 Now, if the answer varies from case to case, then –

-Who Should Invest in ELSS Funds?
+Who Should Invest in ELSS Mutual Funds?

-If you have a Long Investment Horizon and if you want Returns on your investment similar to that of an Equity Fund and if you want to enjoy Tax Benefits on your Investment then you should invest in an ELSS Fund.
+If you have a Long Term Investment Horizon and if you want Returns on your investment similar to that of an Equity Fund and if you want to enjoy Tax Benefits on your Investment then you should invest in an ELSS Mutual Fund.

 You can mitigate the risk associated with ELSS by investing and remaining invested for a long period.
 You shouldn’t invest in equity products if you have a Short Investment Horizon.
 With Long Investment Horizon, one can generate 12 – 15% CAGR or Compounded Annual Growth Rate on their Equity Mutual Fund Investments.